wikiHow APIwikihow.com ↗

 What does `get_article` return for non-recipe articles — is the `ingredients` field empty?+

 ingredients array is returned but will be empty.
-It is only populated when the article includes a list of required materials or ingredients.
-All other fields — topics, tips, warnings, and categories — are returned regardless of article type.Does the `search` endpoint return the full article content, or just metadata?+
+It is populated only when the source article contains an ingredients section.
+All other fields — topics, tips, warnings, categories, url, title, and pageid — are returned regardless of article type.Does the API return images or video content from articles?+